josdem/hugo/content/techtalk/spring/spring_boot_ehcache.md

 categories = ["techtalk", "code", "spring boot"]
 +++

 [Ehcache](http://www.ehcache.org/) is an open source, standards-based cache that boosts performance.
 It's the most widely-used Java-based cache because it's robust, proven, full-featured, and integrates with other popular libraries and frameworks.
-In this example I will show you how to use Ehcache in a Spring Boot application. **NOTE:** If you need to know what tools you need to have installed in yout computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot)
+In this example I will show you how to use Ehcache in a Spring Boot application. **NOTE:** If you need to know what tools you need to have installed in your computer in order to create a Spring Boot basic project, please refer my previous post: [Spring Boot](/techtalk/spring_boot)

 Then execute this command in your terminal.